 2. Home Maintenance

 That means you also need a bigger emergency fund, which is money that you cannot use to invest.
 Instead, its value erodes to inflation until a large expense comes due.
-This comes at an additional opportunity cost that won’t be covered here.

 3. Cost of Debt (Mortgage Interest)